Detroit History Curriculum – Elementary School

-The District will release its new Detroit History curriculum for students in grades kindergarten through fifth grade in early February.
-Students across the district will experience social studies in a new way through the delivery of this curriculum: it will be relevant, interactive, and promote curiosity and critical thinking.
+The District released its new Detroit History curriculum for students in grades kindergarten through fifth grade in February of 2019.
+Students across the District experience social studies in a new way through the delivery of this curriculum: it is relevant, interactive, and promotes curiosity and critical thinking.

-Below are lesson overviews for each grade level.
+Below are unit overviews for each grade level.